onivim/oni2/Outrun-Labs-EULA-v1.1.md

 (a) "Non-Commercial License"

 If the License is a Non-Commercial License, Licensee warrants and represents that Licensee is a natural person, that they will only access and/or use one copy of a Non-Commercial License for personal, recreational, and non-commercial purposes and that only Licensee will use the Software.
-Under a Non-Commercial License, Licensee will not use the Software: (a) in conjunction with any other copies or versions of the Software, under any type of License model; (b) for any commercial, professional, for-profit and/or on-sale purpose or otherwise to provide any commercial service(s) to a third-party. (c) in the course of any employment or business undertaking of Licensee; (d) on any commercial premises during business hours (except where use of the Software is solely for a personal, recreational, educational, or other non-commercial purpose); and/or (e) to create any commercial tools or plugins.
+Under a Non-Commercial License, Licensee will not use the Software: (a) for any commercial, professional, for-profit and/or on-sale purpose or otherwise to provide any commercial service(s) to a third-party. (b) in the course of any employment or business undertaking of Licensee; (c) on any commercial premises during business hours (except where use of the Software is solely for a personal, recreational, educational, or other non-commercial purpose); and/or (d) to create any commercial tools or plugins.

 (b) "Commercial Subscription License"